mrernst/hrl_robotics_research/README.md

 ### Project Name LUNA

 This is an active development and research repository for hierarchical reinforcement learning.
-It is a reimplementation of the HIRO agent (Nachum 2018) and builds on it in various domains, i.e. Prioritized Experience Replay and Subgoal compression.
+It contains a complete reimplementation of the HIRO agent ("Data-Efficient Hierarchical Reinforcement Learning" - Ofir Nachum et al., 2018) and builds on it in various domains, i.e. Prioritized Experience Replay and Subgoal compression.

 It is build in a way to incorporate OpenAI Gym environments and and Mujoco/PyBullet for robotic tasks.

 ### Flat agent
-TD3 Algorithm
+Standard TD3 Algorithm

 ### Hierarchical agent
 HIRO

-Baymax
+Baymax (Additional Subgoal Compression)

 # Notes/ Acknowledgements
 The launcher script is adapted from IAS TU Darmstadt -> https://gitlab.ias.informatik.tu-darmstadt.de/common/experiment_launcher and simplyfies sending jobs to a slurm cluster.

+# Running Mujoco as a Simulator for RL Tasks

-# Mujoco on Apple Silicon
+## Mujoco on Apple Silicon

+### Installation Guide
 mkdir -p $HOME/.mujoco/mujoco210
 ln -sf /Applications/MuJoCo.app/Contents/Frameworks/MuJoCo.framework/Versions/Current/Headers/ $HOME/.mujoco/mujoco210/include